-Rural life has its many benefits, but sometimes finding a trusted rural internet provider can be challenging.
+Rural life has many benefits, but sometimes finding a trusted rural internet provider can be challenging.

 At WaveDirect, we want you to know that you have more than a few internet service options.
 We will also do a full comparison between DSL connections vs coaxial Cable internet.

-To get DSL in a rural area, the maximum coverage is usually only within 1km from the edge of town.
+To get DSL in a rural area, the greatest coverage is usually only within 1km from the edge of town.
 Other than that your choices are pretty much limited to 3G, 4G or LTE from a mobile wireless carrier.
 If no other options are available then satellite internet is also a choice.

 Both DSL and Mobile networks have their issues, but are there other alternatives?

 Fixed Wireless internet (WISP) is a better option for many rural residents.
-Not only does it make internet access more available, most WISPs provide faster speeds than DSL.
+Not only does it make internet access more available but most WISPs provide faster speeds than DSL.
 Rural high-speed internet can have comparable data speeds and can even be faster than DSL.

-DSL stands for "Digital Subscriber Line" The internet signal runs along your existing phone lines into your home for data transmission.
-It works like this: When someone calls you on a regular landline, the signal is a very low frequency using up only a small amount of the shared bandwidth.
+DSL stands for "Digital Subscriber Line".
+The internet signal runs along your existing phone lines into your home.
+The data transmission works like this...
+When someone calls you on a regular landline, the signal is a very low frequency using up only a small amount of the shared bandwidth.

 That means there's a lot of “extra space" that can be used for another signal.
-This is where DSL comes in and both informational signals will still be well under peak usage for the line.
+This is where DSL internet comes in and both signals will still be well under max data usage for the line.